Human.Kind

 The Overview Effect

-One of my favourite such photos is the iconic ‘Pale Blue Dot’.
+Take the iconic photo of the ‘Pale Blue Dot’.
 Taken as an afterthought on a 90’s NASA mission to document the solar system, Carl Sagan suggested they turn the camera around for a final self-portrait.
-He went on to elucidate this effect in a famously beautiful passage.

 “Consider that dot.
 That’s here.
 That’s us.
 On it everyone you love, everyone you know, everyone you ever heard of, every human being who ever was, lived out their lives … on a mote of dust suspended in a sunbeam.